 In its infancy, OLED production had a punishingly low yield rate - for every set fit for sale, a high number were consigned to the scrapheap.
 This made the technology expensive to produce - and this is one of the main reasons you still don't see OLED TVs smaller than 55in.

 Prices have thankfully come down in the last few years, due in no small part to an increase in LG Display's yield for 4K OLED panels.
-The Philips 55POS9002 costs less than £2000, Hisense and Toshiba have 'budget' OLEDs, and the LG's OLED55B7V - which we liked to the tune of five stars just a year ago, when it cost £3000 - can be had for less than £1300.
-A bargain.
+You can currently buy budget 55in OLED TVS from the likes of LG and Philips for less than £1500.

 Another of OLED’s problems concerns the pesky blue pixel.
 The organic material used to create blue light deteriorates more quickly than red and green, which means its lifespan is shorter - and, over time, the colour balance could conceivably be affected.
 We've never experienced any issues during our tests, mind you.

 Thankfully, based on our most recent OLED TV experiences, the sets are definitely getting better as they get more affordable.